blbadger/blbadger.github.io/additivity-order.md

 As n increases, the standard deviation shrinks with respect to the expected value: after 100 tosses the standard deviation is 10% of the expected value, and after 1000 tosses the standard deviation is ~3% of the expected value, whereas after 10000 tosses the standard deviation is only 1% of the expected value.

 The second observation is perhaps more striking: the additive transformation on a coin toss leads to the gaussian distribution with arbitrarily close presicion.
-Let's simulate this so that we don't have to actually toss a coin millions of times.
+Let's simulate this so that we don't have to actually toss a coin millions of times, assigning the value of $1$ to heads and $0$ to tails.
+We can compare the resulting distribution of heads to the expected normal distribution using `scipy.stats.norm` as follows:

 ```python
 import numpy